EnigmaCurry/sway-home/NIXOS.md

 JUST_JUSTFILE=${GIT_REPO}/Justfile \
     nix-shell -p just -p python3 -p git --run "just add-host && git -C $GIT_REPO add nixos/hosts"
 ```

+(This creates a new entry in the [hosts.nix](nixos/modules/hosts.nix)
+module.
+You can create this yourself by copying/editing the `x1`
+example.
+Make sure the config has the same name as your NixOS
+hostname.)

  * Apply the configuration: